ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

      - Added Statements
      - Construction
    * - |on_bline|
      - Given two distinct points a, b, builds x a point on the perpendicular bisector of the segment ab.
+(Compare to :ref:`iso_triangle_vertex x b c` and to :ref:`iso_triangle_vertex_angle x b c` below).
      - :math:`\begin{cases}xa=xb\\ \widehat{xab}= \widehat{abx}\end{cases}`  (cong x a x b, eqangle a x a b b a b x)
      - Line